rdalby/Final/README.md

 Opening Scene

 ### Downloading/Running project comments:
 When opening I had to remove the library folder to get it to upload as it was over 9gb and it exceeded my github upload allowance.
 But it should auto-create a new library folder when you import the project into unity.
 There are some files there I did not remove from some packages I imported but ended up not using I did try to clean it up the best I could but also leaving some for the expanded version of the game.
+The import errors you may receive on some of the models should be fine as they are not used in the scene and it runs without those references.

 ---